aammd/MS_computational_ecology_opinion/ms.md

 ## Computational ecology in context

-In *Life on the Mississipi*, Mark Twain wrote that "There is something fascinating about science.
+In *Life on the Mississippi*, Mark Twain wrote that "There is something fascinating about science.
 One gets such wholesale returns of conjecture out of such a trifling investment of fact.".
-Because there was no such thing as computational science in 1883, this is surely not what he had in mind -- but amusingly, here lies computational ecology mission statement: in a data-limited context, merging phenomenological models with pre-existing datasets is a way to efficiently {>>what?<<}. @pasc05cec outlines that computational ecology has a unique ability to go from the complex (natural systems) to the simple (representations and conceptual models), and back (testable predictions).
+Because there was no such thing as computational science in 1883, this is surely not what he had in mind -- but amusingly, herein lies computational ecology mission statement: in a data-limited context, merging phenomenological models with pre-existing datasets is a way to efficiently develop conjectures, or more appropriately, build on our knowledge of models and data to put forward testable, quantified hypotheses. @pasc05cec outlines that computational ecology has a unique ability to go from the complex (natural systems) to the simple (representations and conceptual models), and back (testable predictions).
+Although the natural world is immensely complex, it is paradoxically the high degree of abstraction of models that computational approaches favor that give them generality.

 This I illustrate in \autoref{costbenefit} (from which I excluded meta-analyses).
 The three types of approaches are ranked in (again, approximate